How to Use Recruitment Automation to Improve the Candidate Experience

 Step #1: Create a Buyer Persona for Your Ideal Candidate

-It is essential to define your ideal candidate before the recruitment process starts, just as you would define buyer personas for your ideal customers.
-To do this, ask yourself a series of questions, imagining what the ideal team member would look like.
+Defining your ideal candidate before the recruitment process starts is essential, just as you would define buyer personas for your ideal customers.
+To do this, ask yourself a series of questions, imagining what the perfect team member would look like.
 Some helpful questions may include:

 - What knowledge and experience do they possess?